anselm/blox/README.md

-	blox.constructor                  Same as blox.new but callable from a live instance blox.parent                       Get the parent of a blox if any blox.group                        Get the children of a blox if any blox.behaviors
+	blox.constructor                  Same as blox.new but callable from a live instance blox.parent                       Get the parent of a blox if any blox.group                        Get the children of a blox if any blox.behaviors                    The behaviors associated with a blox blox.functions                    The event handlers associated with a blox blox.query                        Fancy query support for finding children blox or behaviors blox.on_event                     A generic event publishing mechanism
-	blox.functions
-	blox.query                        Fancy query support for finding children blox or behaviors blox.on_event                     A generic event publishing mechanism

 	* Note that behaviors show up in blox as immediate properties; so a BehaviorMesh can be referenced as simply blox.mesh
-	* Note that only one of a kind of behavior is allowed in one Blox at a time
+	* Note that only one of a kind of a behavior is allowed in one Blox at a time